If I were a beginner, what would be the best carving to do?

 Ask yourself first what is more appealing to you: a spoon or relief carvings.
 New carvers often don't realize the huge difference between carving a wooden spoon and carving a 3D sculpture with a gouge and a mallet.
 This is also known as carving in the round.

-Nature itself moves through the ongoing exchange of opposites—earth and fire, sun and moon, male and female, dark and light.
+Nature itself works through the constant interaction of opposites—earth and fire, sun and moon, male and female, dark and light.

 (Based on Robert Greene, Mastery)